 Ideally, before the start of the burning season during the spring, summer or early fall is a great time to get your chimney inspection and / or chimney cleaning.
 Before you think about building a fire or starting up your furnace because the weather has changed, is the time to call your chimney sweep.
 Maybe you forgot the early cleaning before starting to use the fireplace, stove or furnace?
 Don’t wait until the fall, we can do your chimney cleaning or inspection any time of year.
 Call our office now at (844) 415-1543.

-Though we may have started small, our persistent attention to our customer’s needs has enabled us to expand to 12 locations across five different states.
+Though we may have started small, our persistent attention to our customer’s needs has enabled us to expand to 13 locations across six different states.
 However, we are just as committed to our mission and our customers as the day we started.

 United Home Services is proud to serve homeowners in: